horga83/shellChatGPT/README.md

 ## Termux Users

 Users of Termux may have some difficulty compiling the oficial Ksh93 under Termux.
 As a workaround, use Ksh emulation from Zsh.
-To make Zsh is ksh, simply add a symlink of `zsh` under your path with the name `ksh`.
+To make Zsh emulate Ksh, simply add a symlink to `zsh` under your path with the name `ksh`.

 After installing Zsh in Termux, create a symlink with: